 On July 21, 1938, Austrian mountaineer, sportsman, and geographer Heinrich Harrer together with Andreas Heckmair, Ludwig Vörg, Heinrich Harrer and Fritz Kasparek started ther first successful climb of the famous Eiger north face, which is the biggest north face in the Alps.
 The north face is considered amongst the most challenging and dangerous ascents in the European alps.

 Heinrich Harrer was born in 1921 and studied geography and sports at the Karl-Franzens University in Graz.
 However, Harrer’s true passion was mountain climbing.
+At the age of fifteen he made his first climbing attempts in the Julian Alps.
+At the age of sixteen he began to take part in ski competitions.
+In the winter semester 1933/1934 he became active with the A.T.V.
+Graz, became 1937 academic downhill world champion, later (1958) also Austrian golf champion.
+From 1933 to 1938 he studied geography and sports at the Karl Franzens University in Graz.
+He financed his studies by holding ski and climbing courses, among other things – after successfully passing his ski instructor and mountain guide exams.
+He founded a ski school on the Tauplitz, where he was also responsible as a hut warden for the club’s own refuge Grazer Haus, and also worked in Sesto in the Dolomites.
 In order to win a place on a Himalayan expedition, Harrer and his friend Fritz Kasparek wanted to be the first to successfully climb the North Face of the Eiger in Switzerland.
 The difficult and almost vertical wall had already claimed several lives prior to their ascend and the Bernese authorities even banned climbing it.

 In 1935, the two German climbers Karl Mehringer and Max Sedlmeyer made the first attempt on the Eiger north face.
 After reaching the height of the Eigerwand station, the climbers made their first bivouac.
 Unfortunately, they were surprised by bad weather and gained only little height.
 During the third night, a storm broke out, followed by fresh snow.
 Averlanches of snow came down the Eiger north face and the clouds closed over it.
 When the weather cleared up, the men were spotted a bit higher and about to bivouac for the fifth time.
 Then the fog hid the climbers again, when the weather finally cleared a completely white north face resealed.
 Both climbers were found frozen to death a few days later.
 The place then became known as “Death Bivouac“.